About Kate McMillan of Cultiverity

-In the years since, I’ve learned a great deal about gardening & horticulture, throwing myself into practical experimentation in my own garden, attending classes, meeting like-minded folks through the Hardy Plant Society of Oregon, and also reading the numerous books and blogs by those who share my passion.
+In the years since, I’ve learned a great deal about gardening & horticulture, throwing myself into practical experimentation in my own garden, attending classes, meeting like-minded folks through the Hardy Plant Society of Oregon, where I serve on the Board, and also reading the numerous books and blogs by those who share my passion.

 When people started asking me for advice based on seeing my own garden or hearing about my exploits, I was more than happy to give it, and I love talking with people who stop me as I work on my home garden to ask about it.